Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Before you jump to the numbers below, keep in mind that you simply won’t be able to do an hour on all types of fitness equipment.
 This is possible on a bike, or treadmill, though almost impossible on a stepper.

 This part lists the plusses and minuses of each type of machine.
-If you have already ruled out one or more types, simply skip to your preferred ones.
+If you have already ruled out one or more types, just skip to your preferred ones.

 Below each assessment are some notes on what you get in different price ranges.